uncle-rennus/uncle-rennus.github.io/content/posts/solving-github-actions-for-hugo.md

 categories: ["Technical"]
 ---

+This isn't the first atempt to create a place to publicly store my ideas.
+Probably not the last as well.
+All I wanted was to use a domain of mine, and avoid paying recurrently for storage and processing for something that's not going to be seen except for less than a dozen of people.

+I tried a lot of solutions in the past for static websites within github pages, such as Jekyll and Django.
+I also tried free solutions that after a while became pretty popular, but the main issue was to keep on publishing stuff.
+I guess that after around 10 years of regret of not keeping it up, here we are in a (hopefully) successful atempt.

-After a bit of a journey, we've landed on a stable GitHub Actions workflow to automatically build and deploy our Hugo blog with the PaperMod theme to GitHub Pages.
-This post breaks down the key components and versions used, so you can replicate this success or understand what makes it tick!
+It seems that Hugo is what the kid's are enjoying lately.
+After a bit of a journey, I've landed on a stable GitHub Actions workflow to automatically build and deploy this static blog with the PaperMod theme.
+This post breaks down the key components and versions used, so you can replicate this experiment or understand what makes it tick.

 ## Workflow Structure Overview

-Our workflow, defined in `.github/workflows/hugo.yml`, uses a single job named `deploy`.
-This job handles everything from checking out the code to deploying the final built site.
+This workflow, defined in `.github/workflows/hugo.yml`, uses a single job named `deploy`.
+This job handles everything, from checking out the code to deploying the final built site.

 Here's a high-level view of the steps involved in the `deploy` job:

-1.  **Checkout Code:** Fetches the latest version of your repository, including submodules (for the theme).
+1.  **Checkout Code:** Fetches the latest version of your repository, including submodules (for the theme, PaperMod in this case).
-2.  **Setup Hugo:** Downloads and installs the specific version of Hugo required by the PaperMod theme.
+2.  **Setup Hugo:** Downloads and installs the `specific` version of Hugo required by the PaperMod theme.
 3.  **Build Site:** Runs the `hugo` command to generate the static site files.
-It also copies the `CNAME` file for our custom domain into the output directory.
+It also copies the `CNAME` file for a custom domain into the output directory.
 4.  **Setup Pages:** Configures the environment for GitHub Pages deployment.
-5.  **Upload Artifact:** Bundles the built site (from the `public` directory) into an artifact that GitHub Pages can use.
+5.  **Upload Artifact:** Bundles the built site (resultant in the `public` directory) into an artifact that GitHub Pages can use.
 6.  **Deploy to GitHub Pages:** Takes the uploaded artifact and deploys it.

 ## Key GitHub Actions and Versions

 Getting the versions of the GitHub Actions right was crucial.
-Here's what we're using:
+Here's what worked:

 *   **`actions/checkout@v4`**:
-    *   **Purpose:** Checks out your repository under `$GITHUB_WORKSPACE`, so your workflow can access it.
+    *   **Purpose:** Checks out your repository under `$GITHUB_WORKSPACE`, so the workflow can access it.
-    *   **Configuration:** Used with `submodules: true` to ensure the PaperMod theme (which is a submodule) is also fetched, and `fetch-depth: 0` to get the full git history (useful for some Hugo features).
+    *   **Configuration:** Used with `submodules: true` to ensure the PaperMod theme (which is a submodule) is also fetched, and `fetch-depth: 0` to get the full git history (useful for some Hugo features I'm probably going to study later).

 *   **Manual Hugo Installation (v0.146.0)**:
     *   **Purpose:** Instead of a dedicated "setup Hugo" action, we directly download and install a specific Hugo version.
 This was done because the PaperMod theme requires Hugo `v0.146.0` or newer.
+This was a key aspect that I ignored in the beggining,
     *   **Method:**
         ```bash
         HUGO_VERSION=0.146.0